-Patients or visiting friends or family can slip and fall within the hospital and suffer an injury which could lead to a lawsuit.
+Patients or visiting friends or family can fall on hospital grounds and suffer an injury.
 Whether such fall is a medical malpractice or ordinary negligence has always been a bone of contention among various cases in courts of law.
-However, there are some procedural guidelines required in determining whether a fall is a medical negligence or not.
-Additionally, the cause of your fall and the circumstances surrounding the fall incident are vital determinants for a case to be classified as a medical negligence.
+However, there are some procedural guidelines required in determining whether a fall is a medical negligence or a more traditional slip and fall lawsuit.
+Additionally, the cause of your fall and the circumstances surrounding the incident are vital determinants for a case to be classified as a medical negligence.

-What Renders A Hospital Slip Fall As Medical Negligence?
+What Renders A Hospital Case As Medical Negligence?

 - The correct standard of care under the circumstances: the proper way as to how the doctor and the hospital should have taken care of the injured person.